necromuralist/p5_explorations/posts/testing-the-re-post.rst

 What This Accomplished
 ----------------------

 The first thing that happened when I added this post was that both the class based versions crashed and the function-based version started working.
-I don't think adding this was what caused it, it seems that p5 wasn't getting loadded before I created the p5 object.
+I don't think adding this was what caused it, it seems that p5 wasn't getting loafed before I created the p5 object.

 .. code:: js